-Participants contribute data from multiple sources, including surveys and electronic health records.
-Some participants also contribute biosamples, which we use to generate genomic data, and data from mobile health devices.
+Participants share data from multiple sources, including surveys and electronic health records (EHRs).
+Participants also contribute biosamples, which we use to generate genomic data.
+Some participants also share data from wearable devices.
 As the program grows, additional data sources will become available.

 The All of Us Research Program’s Data and Research Center curates and validates these data as part of the data collection process.
-Researchers can explore the participant data, with all direct identifiers removed, through our Data Snapshots, Data Browser, or through the Researcher Workbench.
+Anyone can explore summaries of the Data Snapshots and Data Browser.
+Registered researchers can access more in-depth data and a variety of research tools to conduct a wide range of studies through the Researcher Workbench.

 Electronic Health Records

-Some participants will provide physical measurements at one of our All of Us Research Program partner locations.
-These measurements collected include: height, weight, BMI, waist circumference, hip circumference, blood pressure, and heart rate.
-Program staff also note participants’ pregnancy status and wheelchair use (if applicable) at the visit.
+Trained staff measure participants during initial appointments at our All of Us Research Program partner locations.
+Data from these visits include height, weight, BMI, waist circumference, hip circumference, blood pressure, and heart rate.
+Program staff also note, if applicable, participants’ pregnancy status and wheelchair use at the visit.

 Explore aggregate data on our participants’ physical measurements in the Data Browser.

 All of Us participants can contribute information from their own wearable health tracking devices, such as Fitbit.
 Wearables track biometric data like heart rate and blood pressure.